| | |

 Growth

-Since Dixie Rainbows are a dual-purpose breed, they grow insanely fast.
-If you’re raising rainbows as meat birds, you can expect them to reach market weight around 12-13 weeks and will be 6-8 lbs at maturity.
+Since Dixie Rainbows are a dual-purpose breed, they grow quicker than the average.
+If you’re raising rainbows as meat birds, you can expect them to reach market weight around 12-13 weeks and will be 6-8 pounds of weight at maturity.
 BIG BIRD.
+This is the perfect weight for a broiler, or fryer.

 At 12-13 weeks your flock will have full combs and wattles and your roosters will start to cock-a-doodle-doo.
 This is my most recent flock, and yes, they are ALL Dixie Rainbows – full bred.
 The flock in the photo below are roughly 13 weeks old!